-Alan Krupnick is a Senior Fellow at Resources for the Future.
+Alan Krupnick is a senior fellow at Resources for the Future.
 Krupnick’s research focuses on analyzing environmental and energy issues, in particular, the benefits, costs and design of pollution and energy policies, both in the United States and abroad.
-He leads RFF’s research on the risks, regulation and economics associated with shale gas development and has developed a portfolio of research on issues surrounding this newly plentiful fuel.
+Krupnick’s portfolio includes oil and gas issues, the value of information agenda covered by our VALUABLES initiative with NASA, and policies to bring down industrial emissions of greenhouse gases.

 Krupnick also served as senior economist on the President's Council of Economic Advisers, advising the Clinton administration on environmental and natural resource policy issues.
 In 2011 he was elected President of the Association of Environmental and Resource Economists and earlier that year was named an AERE Fellow.
 He has served on the Editorial Boards of a number of journals.
 He co-chaired a federal advisory committee counseling the U.S. Environmental Protection Agency on the implementation of new ozone and particulate standards.
 He is a regular member of expert committees from the National Academy of Sciences, the USEPA and various Canadian government and non-governmental institutions.
 Krupnick also consults with state governments, federal agencies, private corporations, the Canadian government, the European Union, the Asian Development Bank, the World Health Organization, and the World Bank.
 He received his PhD in Economics from the University of Maryland in 1980.